alwell/Book_details/spd.md

 **Name:** Sujin Boriharnwanaket **Role** Author

-**Name:** Gorkom, Nina Van 	**Role:** Translator

-**International Standard Name Identifier (ISNI):** 0000 0000 6398 0326
+**Name:** Gorkom, Nina Van 	**Role:** Translator **International Standard Name Identifier (ISNI):** 0000 0000 6398 0326

 **Biography**

-Sujin Boriharnwanaket, born 1927, is a Thai Vipassana and Abhidhamma teacher.
+*Sujin Boriharnwanaket*, born 1927, is a Thai Vipassana and Abhidhamma teacher.
 She graduate dfrom Triam Udom High School and has published numerous books and articles in Thai and English.
 She has also given lectures on radio throughout Thailand on a regular basis.

-Nina van Gorkom was born in 1928 to a family of socialist intellectuals.
+*Nina van Gorkom* was born in 1928 to a family of socialist intellectuals.
 Her father was a member of the Dutch parliament.
 She studied at Leyden University and during this time she became a Catholic.
 In 1952, she married Lodewijk van Gorkom, a Dutch diplomat.

 In 1965, Lodewijk was posted to Thailand and Nina started learning the Thai language.
 She took a keen interest in Buddhism, attending classes for foreigners at Wat Mahathat.
 There she met, in the summer of 1966, Sujin Boriharnwanaket.
 Impressed by the profundity of the Buddhist teachings, she became convinced of the truth of the Buddha’s words and later assisted Khun Sujin in discussions about Buddhism for Thai radio stations.
 These talks were later published as Buddhism in Daily Life, her first book.